-The switch marked [aux. batt.] on the galley end panel just inside the main door acts as a master switch.
+The switch marked aux. batt. on the panel just inside the main door acts as a master switch.
 When turned off it opens the circuit between the coach batteries and the twelve-volt distribution panel.
 The component that actually makes and breaks the circuit is a large continuous duty rated solenoid located in the front compartment next to the batteries.
-The green light at the switch is illuminated when the switch in "on".